-Quantum mechanics has predicted many singular physical phenomena, e.g., Bell violation \cite{Bell1964,Clauser1969}, quantum entanglement \cite{epr}, and quantum teleportation \cite{bennett1993}, in the microscopic world; these phenomena share common key feature of correlation that has not been understood within the local framework of science.
-To test quantum theory with respect to Bell violation, Bell experiments have been proposed and performed following Bell's seminal work \cite{Bell1964}.
-The Bell violation confirmed in Bell experiments \cite{Freedman1972,Aspect1982,weihs1998,Giustina2015,Shalm2015,Hensen2015} was claimed as evidence of the nonlocality of quantum mechanics according to Bell's theorem \cite{Bell1964,Clauser1969,Clauser1974,Eberhard1993,Bierhorst2015}.
-However, the physical mechanism governing the Bell violation is still unclear in quantum theory, which is a source of problem in the long-standing controversies \cite{salart2008,Matzkin2008,Giustina2013,Brunner2014,Khrennikov2016,Kupczynski2017,Pons2017} about the interpretation of the relevant experimental effects.
-In what follows, we apply the theory of vectorial probability to provide descriptive explanations for the Bell violation so that a conclusive end may be brought to these debates with a clarified understanding of the underlying mechanism for Bell violation.
+Quantum mechanics has predicted many singular physical phenomena, e.g., Bell violation \cite{Bell1964,Clauser1969} and quantum entanglement \cite{epr}, in the microscopic world.
+Bell violation has been verified by quantum correlations of stochastic events in Bell experiments \cite{Freedman1972,Aspect1982,weihs1998,Giustina2015,Shalm2015,Hensen2015} that have been proposed and performed following Bell's seminal work \cite{Bell1964}.
+If no loophole is open in the Bell test, the results of the Bell violation can be claimed as evidence of the nonlocality of quantum mechanics according to Bell's theorem \cite{Bell1964,Clauser1969,Clauser1974,Eberhard1993,Bierhorst2015}.
+However, exhaustively identifying in theory all loopholes in the Bell test requires a unified framework with solid ground, and constructing such a framework is still necessary.
+This point gains support from a recent advance in an experiment that has recognized a previously unknown detection loophole in the Bell test \cite{tu2026}.
+In what follows, we provide another support for the point by showing the presence of a new loophole (namely, the vectorical probability loophole) in the Bell test.
+To this aim, we apply the theory of vectorial probability to the Bell test and show that violation of Bell's theorem by the correlations of entangled particles can be well explained by the local theory developed above.